Tipping in Cuba

 A cold, refreshing Cuban beer on a hot day!

 The most common place to exchange money in Cuba is the CADECA, the official government currency exchange office.
-You will see these offices at the Havana airport as well as in major cities and tourist destinations.
-The official exchange rates are set by the government and do not really vary too much from office to office.
+You’ll find CADECA offices at the Havana airport as well as in major cities and tourist destinations.
+The government sets the official rates, so they don’t vary much from one office to another.

-As of June 23, 2023, 1 USD = 110 CUP.
-This includes the 8% conversion fee that CADECA charges.
-All other currencies have a 2% conversion fee.
+As of June 23, 2023, 1 USD = 24 CUP.
+This rate includes the 8% conversion fee CADECA charges for USD.
+For other currencies, such as the Euro, Canadian dollar, etc. CADECA charges a 2% conversion fee.

-There are many unofficial money exchangers on the street, but we do not advise our travelers on how to do this.
-If you choose to exchange money in Cuba in this way, it is at your discretion and own risk!
+You’ll also see unofficial money exchanges on the streets.
+We don’t advise our travelers to use these services.
+If you choose to exchange money this way, it’s entirely at your own risk.

-At the end of your trip, you can usually exchange your remaining CUP back to an available foreign currency at the airport.
-CADECA in the city may exchange CUP back for foreign currency for you depending on availability.
-You can also try to spend the rest of your CUP.
-Keep in mind that CADECA in the city or at the airport may impose a $100 – $300 USD limit when exchanging back from CUP.
+At the end of your trip, you can usually exchange any remaining CUP back into a foreign currency at the airport.
+Some CADECA offices in the city may also help you exchange CUP for foreign currency if they have availability.
+You can also try to spend your leftover pesos.
+Keep in mind that CADECA in the city or at the airport may set a $100–$300 USD limit on how much you can exchange back from CUP.

 Note that only euros and Canadian dollars are accepted after security at the Havana airport.
 USD will not be accepted.